1stdibs/WrapModel/README.md

 ## <a name="finally"></a>Finally

 I wrote `WrapModel` to meet all our goals at 1stdibs when we wanted to transition from Objective C Mantle-based models to something Swift-centric.
-As of March 2019, we've been using `WrapModel` in the 1stdibs production iOS app for about 6-8 months as we gradually make the transition.
+We've been using `WrapModel` in the 1stdibs production iOS app since 2018.
 We have a fairly simple protocol-based system that allows us to use mixed `WrapModel` and Mantle based models together, so we weren't forced to transition everything at once.

 Significant contributions to the initial implementation were also made by [Gal Cohen](https://github.com/GalCohen).